bishopdynamics/cuestack/CueStack/README-ViscaAgent.md

             }
 ```

 You can also send a message as a dict, to avoid having to escape quotes with a slash.
 The dict will be converted into a json-encoded string before sending.
-As you can see in the below example. more complex control messages are much easier when you dont have to mind your quotes!:
+As you can see in the below example, more complex control messages are much easier when you dont have to mind your quotes!:

 ```json
             {